 Who we are

 Gregoire Durrens is an engineer and eco-builder working with Earthship Biotecture.
-After graduating from the FabAcademy and the Earthship Academy, he was inspired to bring together the diverse approaches to the use of technology to solve our most pressing global problems.
+After graduating from the FabAcademy and attending the Earthship Academy, he was inspired to bring together the diverse approaches to the use of technology to solve our most pressing global problems.

 Nicolo' Gnecchi is a journalist and writer who has worked throughout Africa and Asia.
 Inspired by projects that are using IT for development, he discovered FabLabs working for the United Nations.
 He has graduated from Fab Academy and recently participated in an Earthship build.